 Use of the bathroom and/or kitchen require reservations about three months ahead and don’t plan on turning around in the dining room at dinner time or you are likely to get disembowelled by a fellow guest holding a sharp cooking knife.

-I spend only one of my four nights here as, fortunately, it was only available when I booked for a single night.
+I spend only one of my four nights here as, when I booked it was , fortunately, only available for a single night.
 My second AirBnB is several notches higher on the approval rating with access to a great terrace overlooking Dubrovnik, its own bathroom etc. and it’s cheaper, too.

 Night falls on Dubrovnik at full moon

-Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history, ambience, fantastic views, good food and for a myriad other reasons.
+Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history and ambience.
+It has fantastic views, good food and a myriad of other pleasures.
 It’s not without its drawbacks as described here in my post The Balkans: Beauty and the Beast – from Dubrovnik to Sarajevo on my visit, in 2017.

 On the Dubrovnik walls at night

 This is one of the great places to enjoy sunset and dusk which, for me, came at the cost of just a pair of torn shorts.
-A slip on the pointed iron railings or off five metres of wall could have been more drastic.
+A slip on the pointed iron railings or a fall from five metres up on the wall could have been more drastic.

 Dubrovnik is only a tiny part of the attraction of Croatia and, as with all of the world’s popular tourist attractions, a short trip away from the centre brings you to a largely deserted part of the Adriatic Coast.